SR15 How does prescribed burning in temperate and boreal forests affect biodiversity?

 The benefits of prescribed burning have been well-studied, and in general, the evidence agrees that the intervention is beneficial for species that need fire and good for forest biodiversity in the short-term.
 However, there has been little consensus on the impacts of prescribed burning on species that do not require fire and on forest systems over longer periods.

 In 2014-2015, EviEM produced a systematic map of available evidence on how various kinds of conservation interventions affect biodiversity in forest set-asides (see the SR6 review).
 We identified more than 800 studies that addressed this issue.
 Of these studies, 227 examined the impacts of prescribed burning.
-EviEM will now conduct a full systematic review into the impacts of prescribed burning of temperate and boreal forests on species that are not saproxylic (those that depend on dead wood) and not pyrophilous species (those that requires fire to complete their life cycles).
-Instead it will focus on other species and will summarise reported effects of such interventions on all kinds of species except the trees themselves.
+EviEM has now conducted a full systematic review into the impacts of prescribed burning of temperate and boreal forests on species that are not saproxylic (those that depend on dead wood) and not pyrophilous (those that require fire to complete their life cycles).

-The aim of the review is to identify whether and how biodiversity of boreal and temperate forest set-asides is affected by prescribed burning.
-A secondary objective is to determine what conditions increase or decrease its effectiveness.
+The aim of the review was to identify whether and how biodiversity of boreal and temperate forest set-asides is affected by prescribed burning.
+A secondary objective was to determine what conditions increase or decrease its effectiveness.

-The review will be undertaken by a core Working Group of methodologists, and they will be supported by an Advisory Team of experts in the subject and methodology of the review and reviewing in general.
+The review was undertaken by a core Working Group of methodologists, and they were supported by an Advisory Team of experts in the subject and methodology of the review and reviewing in general.